rust-lang/docs.rs/crates/bin/docs_rs_build/README.md

 ## Cargo workspaces

-When the provided path is a workspace root that also contains a package, that root package is built by default.
-For a virtual workspace, select a member
+Without `--package`, package selection follows `cargo package`.
+At a workspace root that contains a package, `workspace.default-members` can select another member or multiple members; otherwise Cargo selects the root package.
+The CLI requires exactly one generated crate archive and fails if multiple are produced.

-explicitly:
+Use `--package` to explicitly select one package.
+This is required for virtual workspaces, even when they configure `default-members`:

 ```console
 docs_rs_build --package my-crate